Windsor Half Marathon, South-East England

 Will Ross, October 7, 2015

 The regal grounds of the Windsor Great Park are a sought after place for a autumn run, just in time to capitalise on some end-of-season form.
-Speckled with mature oaks and clumps of ferns, this patch of greenery shows off the seasons in spades.
+Speckled with mature oaks and clumps of ferns, this patch of greenery shows off the seasons in spades, taking place on the final Sunday of September.

-Starting at the midpoint of The Long Walk, the route takes a cursory glance at George III’s mighty figure before routing clockwise through the 5000-acre park.
-The result is a pair of 6-ish-mile loops, and a finishing straight to note.
+Elevation: Starting at the midpoint of The Long Walk, the route takes a cursory glance at George III’s statue before routing clockwise through the 5000-acre park for two laps.
+The first lap is roughly flat and rolling, with the second lap dropping down and out of a dell so challenging runners in the final two miles.